APEX: Asynchronous Parallel CPU-GPU Execution for Online LLM Inference on Constrained GPUs: Evaluation

-\mytitle{Workloads} We use several real world workloads for different tasks. \begin{itemize} \item Azure LLM inference trace for conversation (Azure Conversation) is a sample of the traces from multiple LLM inference services in Azure, collected on May 10th-19th 2024. \item LiveBench is a benchmark for LLMs designed with test set contamination and objective evaluation in mind. \item Dolphin-r1 is a 800k sample dataset similar in composition to the one used to train DeepSeek-R1 Distill models. \item The OpenAI Summarization Comparison (OSC) dataset is a publicly available resource comprising input texts, each paired with a human-selected ('chosen') summary and a 'rejected' alternative, all originating from real-world interactions between humans and a chatbot. \end{itemize}
+\mytitle{Workloads} We evaluate APEX using several real-world workloads covering different task types: \begin{itemize} \item \textbf{Azure LLM inference trace (AZ)}~\cite{stojkovic2024dynamollmdesigningllminference} is a sample from multiple LLM inference services in Azure, collected between May 10--19, 2024, and reflects realistic multi-tenant conversational workloads. \item \textbf{LiveBench (LB)}~\cite{white2025livebenchchallengingcontaminationlimitedllm} is a benchmark designed to mitigate test-set contamination and provide objective evaluation across diverse LLM tasks. \item \textbf{Dolphin-r1 (Dolphin)}~\cite{quixiai2024dolphinr1} is an 800k-sample dataset with composition similar to the data used for training DeepSeek-R1 Distill models, representing long-form reasoning and instruction-following. \item \textbf{OpenAI Summarization Comparison (OSC)}~\cite{carperai2024openaisummarizecomparisons} consists of input texts paired with human-selected (``chosen'') and rejected summaries, drawn from real-world human--chatbot interactions, making it representative of practical summarization workloads. \end{itemize}